-Here’s something else you need to know – when you go to bed at 10pm-11pm and you’re getting up at 6am-7pm, you think you’re getting 8 hours of sleep.
+Here’s something else you need to know – when you go to bed from 10pm-11pm, and you get up at 6am-7pm, you think you’re getting 8 hours of sleep.
 But you’re not.

 During sleep, we have many stages.
 One includes being awake.

 And I was surprised to learn when I started tracking my sleep with my Fitbit (nifty little thing that Fitbit!).
 Turns out the whole time I thought I was getting 8 hours of sleep, I was getting 6 hours.
 I spent nearly 2 hours of my sleep cycle awake – tossing and turning.

-I don’t know about you, but for me anything less than 8 hours a sleep doesn’t not make me a nice person!!
+I don’t know about you, but for me, anything less than 8 hours of sleep doesn’t make me a nice person!!

-So before you go ahead and read these rituals, it’s also worth looking at how long you’re actually sleeping for.
+So before you go ahead and read these rituals, it’s worth looking at how long you’re actually sleeping.

 Are you giving yourself enough time to sleep?
 The more sleep-deprived you are, the more it can bring on things like anxiety before sleep.

-If the hours of shut eye aren’t the problem and getting lost in thought and worry is still an issue these 6 simple self care night routines that can help stop anxiety before sleep.
+If the hours of shut-eye aren’t the problem and getting lost in thought and worry is still an issue, these 6 simple self-care night routines can help stop anxiety before sleep.

 Meditation can have a hard rap.
 Don’t lie down.
 Try not to move.
 Breathy deeply.